romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

   - the bootloader log
   - the application log

-You should note the build time in the Serial Communication port It's visible at the start of the application log
+If you missed it, you can still press the `RESET` button You should note the build time in the Serial Communication port It's visible at the start of the application log